zfaustk/KHGraphDB/docs/type.md

 own KHID, not a Type.

 An edge's source, target, and type are Khid.
 A vertex wears Type as Khid.
+Graph lookups take Khid. add_vertex returns the serial.
 The print form is Display.

 This is the DNA.
 Do not flatten Type into a string to look more like Cypher.